olesia8novoselova/VoiceDiary/ml/README.md

 - **Specific Instructions**: "Be specific and concrete" improves output quality
 - **Format Enforcement**: "Output must be valid JSON" reduces errors
 - **Context Isolation**: [INST] tags help the model understand task boundaries

+## 😊🤝 Emotion Fusion Approach

+This method combines emotion predictions from two models: an audio-based model 🎧 and a text-based model ✍️, using a custom similarity matrix 🔍 and weighted fusion ⚖️.

+The similarity matrix, personally developed 🛠️, quantifies semantic closeness between emotions based on psychological insights 🧠💡.

+By weighting and integrating the outputs, the fusion accounts for cases where vocal tone 🎶 and spoken content 📜 differ — for example, happy speech 😄 with sad content 😢 — inferring the most plausible underlying emotion 🤔💭.

+With this fusion approach, we approximate human ability 👤🧩 to interpret mixed signals and understand the true emotional state ❤️🎭 behind voice and words 🗣️📝.

+This method improves emotion recognition accuracy 📈 by capturing subtle interactions between voice and text signals, reflecting complex human emotional expression 🌈✨.

 ## 🔮 Future Plans